 How Much Does a Mortgage Cost?

 A mortgage is a type of loan providing the money you need to buy a home.
 In exchange for this money, you’ll pay a monthly payment, often for 30 years or possibly even more.
 You can also find 10-, 12-, 15-, and 20-year terms.

 Before applying for a mortgage, you should know:

-- Your Credit Score: Your credit score impacts your eligibility for a mortgage and the amount you’ll pay in interest, which directly impacts your interest rate.
+- Your Credit Score: Your score impacts your eligibility for a mortgage.
+If you get approved, your score directly impacts your interest rate.
 And your rate, of course, helps determine the size of your monthly payment.
 If your credit score needs a little help, start working on it a year or so before you’re ready to buy a house.
-Typically you’ll have better luck with a federally subsidized loan if you have a credit score below 620.
+Typically you’ll have better luck with a federally subsidized (FHA, USDA, or VA loan) if you have a credit score below 620.

 - Your Price Range: Home purchase prices vary widely around the country.
 Determine your price range and use a mortgage calculator to find out how much loan you can afford.
 If you’re shopping conventional mortgages, you’ll need at least 10 percent of the purchase price to make a down payment.

 - The Extra Costs: Mortgages usually require origination fees in the neighborhood of 1 percent of the loan amount, appraisal fees for your new property, application fees, attorney’s fees for closing the transaction, inspection fees to make sure the home’s safe to buy, and so on.
 Some of these costs could be folded into the loan itself, but it’s better to be prepared.
 VA loans charge their own origination fee which could exceed 3 percent of the loan estimate.

 - Your Loan’s Term: The longer your loan’s term (30 years, for example), the lower your monthly payment.
-But, longer loan terms cost a lot more in interest throughout the life of your loan.
+But, longer loan terms have higher interest rates which means they cost more overall.

 - Where to Get Insurance: Homeowners insurance coverage is a must.
 Once you know your home’s price range, start shopping for your homeowner’s coverage.
 Your Realtor, lender, or credit union may have suggestions about regional insurance companies.